Trunkrs/woocommerce/readme.txt

 == Changelog ==

+= 1.2.5 =
+Fixes for the WooCommerce subscription plugin integration.

+= 1.2.4 =
+Added the customer order notes as remarks on shipments.

 = 1.2.3 =
 We fixed an issue with the WooCommerce subscriptions plugin where we didn't pick up the correct shipment details on subscription renewals.